zorn/mikezornek.com/content/posts/2021/7/open-office-hours/index.md

 With some well earned [extended summer downtime](/posts/2021/6/summer-plans/) underway I once again have a more flexible schedule and want to promote my open office hours!

-Open office hours for me is a great way to give back to the community and hear what people are excited about and working on.
+Open office hours is a great way for me to give back to the community and hopefully help people explore a problem.
+I love hearing what people are excited about and working on.
 Noting too formal, just coffee over a Zoom video chat.

 Recommend discussion topics might include:

 * Code questions about Elixir, Phoenix or Ecto
 * Software testing strategies